rrgmc/svcinit/README.md

             }
             return nil
         })).
-        AutoStop() // cancel the context of the start function on shutdown.
+        AutoStopContext() // cancel the context of the start function on shutdown.

     // shutdown on OS signal.
     // it is only started on the Run call.